Hear iPhone speak the screen, selected text, and typing feedback

 Change the speech settings

-Go to Settings > General > Accessibility > Speech.
+Go to Settings > Accessibility > Spoken Content.

-Speak Selection: To hear text you’ve selected, tap the Speak button.
+Speak Selection: To hear text you selected, tap the Speak button.

 Speak Screen: To hear the entire screen, swipe down with two fingers from the top of the screen.